Tag: ebc

 → Ready to see the full day-by-day breakdown?
 View the Classic EBC Trek map here.

 This route shares the trail with the classic as far as Namche Bazaar, then turns northwest into the quieter, less-travelled Gokyo Valley.
 Instead of heading toward Lobuche, you trek through Dole and Machhermo before arriving at Gokyo village.
-Our 20-day EBC via Gokyo trek is a genuine circuit, without backtracking, no repeated terrain, and new scenery every single day.
+Far Out Nepal’s 20-day EBC via Gokyo Lakes trek is a genuine circuit which combines both destinations, without backtracking, no repeated terrain, and new scenery every single day.

 The village sits beside one of the most extraordinary landscapes in the Himalayas: a series of six turquoise glacial lakes, each shimmering at over 4,700 m, fed by the Ngozumpa Glacier (Himalaya’s longest glacier), stretching between 4,700 m and 6,000 m.